 High School Eligibility Requirement 1 st year student (entering 9 th grade) Are eligible academically.
 Second semester first-year students must have passed courses carrying at least 2.5 Carnegie units the previous semester in order to participate.
 Second-year students Must have accumulated five (5) total Carnegie units in the first year, AND passed courses carrying at least 2.5 Carnegie units in the previous semester.
-Third-year students Must have accumulated eleven (11) Carnegie units in the first and second years, AND passed courses carrying at least 2.5 Carnegie units in the previous semester.
-Fourth-year students Must have accumulated seventeen (17) Carnegie units in the first three years, AND passed courses carrying at least 2.5 Carnegie units in the previous semester.
-Students may accumulate the required Carnegie units for participation during the school year and eligibility will be
+Students may accumulate the required Carnegie units for participation during the school year and eligibility will be reinstated at the